-Funding and Eligibility
+Funding and Eligibility.
 The Rural Development Voucher Program (RDVP, or RD vouchers) is critical to ensuring that Section 515 households can remain stably housed.
 The vast majority (92%) of Section 515 tenants have incomes less than 50% of area median income.
 More than half of the assisted households are headed by elderly people or people with disabilities.
-In the wake of the coronavirus pandemic, the need for increased rental assistance to help rural renters struggling to pay rent and provide a stable income source for rural housing providers has become that much more acute.
 While Section 515 households are eligible for RD vouchers if a 515 mortgage is prepaid or goes into foreclosure, eligibility for RDVP does not extend to residents in properties with 514 mortgages that are prepaid or go into foreclosure.
-Moreover, households in either type of properties are not eligible for vouchers when the loans for those properties mature even though they are similarly at risk of displacement.
-We respectfully urge that the FY 2025 appropriations bill include language that extends eligibility for RDVP to Section 514 residents in developments that are owned by nonprofit or public entities and to all residents of 514 and 515 properties when mortgages loans for those properties mature.
-We also request \$50 million to fund RD vouchers in FY 2025, which is \$2 million more than was authorized for FY 2023.
-Advocates expect that this increase will cover the cost of the voucher program in FY 2025 and we ask that you support that funding level.
-We additionally ask that you include report language that urges USDA to publish long overdue regulations.
+Moreover, households in either type of properties are ineligible for vouchers when the loans for those properties mature even though they are similarly at risk of displacement.
+We respectfully urge that the FY 2026 appropriations bill include language that extends eligibility for RDVP to Section 514 residents in developments that are owned by nonprofit or public entities and to all residents of 514 and 515 properties when mortgages loans for those properties mature.
+We also request full funding for RD voucher renewals in FY 2026.

-Eliminate Incentives for Prepayments
+Eliminate Incentives for Prepayments.
 Additionally, we urge you to eliminate certain incentives for owners of Section 515 and 514 properties to prepay their loans.
 First, RD currently offers vouchers to all households residing in prepaid developments, even when there are use restrictions in place that would preserve affordability for existing tenants in the absence of vouchers.
 In properties where use restrictions are in place, fully funded RD vouchers are unnecessary because the affordability of the unit is protected by the use restriction and the availability of RD vouchers actually acts as an incentive for owners to prepay, which undermines the Emergency Low-Income Housing Preservation Act of 1978 (ELIHPA).
-To this end, we urge you to include the following language: "RHS shall not issue vouchers to residents who remain in developments that are prepaid subject to any restrictive use agreements entered pursuant to section 502(c)(5)(G)(ii).
+To deter Section 514 and 515 loan prepayments, we urge you to include the following language: "RHS shall not issue vouchers to residents who remain in developments that are prepaid subject to any restrictive use agreements entered pursuant to section 502(c)(5)(G)(ii).
 At the end of the first year after prepayment, and annually thereafter, RHS shall review and approve all proposed rent increases to residents that are not fully protected by the use restrictions and issue, to these residents, limited voucher assistance that covers the cost of all rent increases approved in conformance with the requirements of section 502(c)(5)(G)(ii)(I)."
 This change is expected to substantially reduce the cost of operating the voucher program for the next several years.